nkhmelni/opainject_macos/README.md

 - macOS 11.0 or later
 - ARM64 or ARM64e processor
 - Root privileges (sudo)
-- SIP may need to be disabled for injection into certain system processes and overall arm64e handling
 - The target executable's architecture must match the injected dylib's architecture.
 Both must be either arm64 or arm64e.

+**Important:** System Integrity Protection (SIP) may need to be disabled for the processor set enumeration technique to succeed, particularly when targeting hardened runtime binaries.
+Alternatively, the implementation can be modified to use `task_for_pid()`, which requires the `com.apple.security.cs.debugger` entitlement but only functions on user binaries (not system or App Store binaries).

 ## Building